 Similarly, keep the area around the base of the plant/s free of plant debris.

-Chemical control: spray the affected plants with a natural fatty acid insecticide when the crawlers are hatching.
+Spray the affected plants with a natural fatty acid insecticide when the crawlers are hatching.

 In heated greenhouses this can be at any time of year, but in the open and in un-heated greenhouses infestations usually occur during the summer.